Nominal Recursors as Epi-Recursors: Extended Technical Report: Nominal recursors as epi-recursors

-The last group, \FSup{}, \FvDPm{}, \FvDSw{} and \FCB{}, are nominal logic properties---in the figure they are stated for terms but hold for all nominal sets. \FSup{} states that terms have finite support (i.e., finite set of free variables). \FvDPm{} and \FvDSw{} state the definability of free-variables from permutations and (alternatively) from swapping. \FCB{} is the \emph{freshness condition for binders} from the statement of the perm/free recursion theorem (Thm.~\ref{thm-pittsRec}), but with the Barendregt set $X$ removed. \FCB{} is weaker than \FvLm{} since it quantifies existentially rather than universally over the bound variable, though in nominal logic they are equivalent (the ``some/any'' property \cite{pitts-AlphaStructural}). \looseness=-1
+The last group in the figure are nominal-logic specific properties. \FSupFv{} states that terms have finite support, i.e., finite set of free variables; it can also be expressed directly in terms of swapping (as in \S\ref{subsubsec-alphaStructRec}). \FvDPm{} and \FvDSw{} state the definability of free-variables from permutations and (alternatively) from swapping. \FCB{} is the \emph{freshness condition for binders} from the statement of the perm/free recursion theorem (Thm.~\ref{thm-pittsRec}), but with the Barendregt set $X$ removed. \FCB{} is weaker than \FvLm{} since it quantifies existentially rather than universally over the bound variable, though in nominal logic they are equivalent (the ``some/any'' property \cite{pitts-AlphaStructural}).
+Finally, this last group also includes alternative, freshness-based and renaming-based formulations of some of the above properties.
+Note that, unlike \FrDSw{}, \FrDRn{} would stay true for terms if we replaced ``finite'' with ``empty''. \looseness=-1

 Each of the properties listed in Fig.~\ref{fig-basicProps} is satisfied by the terms with their basic operations and relations, i.e., by the term model $\TTrm(\Sigma)$ for any signature $\Sigma$ that contains all the symbols referred to in the property.
 But we can speak of the corresponding properties in relation to any other $\Sigma$-model $\MM$, and they may or may not be satisfied by $\MM$.
-For example, when we say that the model $\MM$ (with carrier $M$) satisfies \SwCg{}, we mean the following: For all $m_1,m_2\in M$ and $x_1,x_2,z\in \Var$, if $z \not\in \{x_1,x_2\}$ and $z\;\fresh^\MM\;m_1,m_2$ and $m_1[z\sw x_1]^\MM = m_2[z\sw x_1]^\MM$ then $\Lm^\MM\;x_1\;m_1 = \Lm^\MM\;x_2\;m_2$.
+For example, when we say that the model $\MM$ (with carrier $M$) satisfies \SwCg{}, we mean the following: For all $m_1,m_2\in M$ and $x_1,x_2,z\in \Var$, if $z \not\in \{x_1,x_2\}$ and $z\;\fresh^\MM\;m_1,m_2$ and $m_1[z\sw x_1]^\MM = m_2[z\sw x_2]^\MM$ then $\Lm^\MM\;x_1\;m_1 = \Lm^\MM\;x_2\;m_2$.
 As another example, $\MM$ satisfying \FCB{} means the following: There exists $x \in \Var$ such that $x\notin \FV^\MM(\Lm^\MM x\,m)$ for all $m \in M$. \looseness=-1

-Given a subset $\Props$ of the properties listed in Fig.~\ref{fig-basicProps} and a signature $\Sigma$ comprising the symbols referred to in $\Props$, any $\Sigma$-model satisfying $\Props$ will be called a \emph{$(\Sigma,\Props)$-model}.
+Given a subset $\Props$ of the properties in Fig.~\ref{fig-basicProps} and a signature $\Sigma$ comprising the symbols referred to in $\Props$, any $\Sigma$-model satisfying $\Props$ will be called a \emph{$(\Sigma,\Props)$-model}.
 Now we can (re)formulate nominal recursors as epi-recurors: \looseness=-1